ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: ViscoReg

-The \emph{gradient flow} of $E(u)$ is obtained by taking the continuum limit of the gradient descent formulation and is given by:

-Here, $t$ represents the continuous limit of discrete iterations of gradient descent, $\nabla E(u)$ represents the gradient of $E$ with respect to $u$, defined according to the choice of inner product in the Hilbert space (or the Fr\'echet derivative of $E$ with respect to $u$).
-When $u$ is restricted to a class of neural networks parametrized by their weights $\theta$, denoted as $u_\theta$, the optimization problem reduces to finding $\theta$ that minimize $E(u_\theta)$.
-The gradient descent equation in parameter space becomes:

-The corresponding equation in function space is a projection of the full gradient descent PDE onto the tangent space spanned by the neural network's basis functions \cite{yang2023steik}.
-As the network's representational capacity increases, this basis more closely approximates the full function space, making the projected gradient flow resemble the unconstrained PDE in \eqref{eqn:cont}.
-Therefore we will study the unconstrained gradient flow equation to provide insight into the training process.
+Here, $t$ is an artificial time parameter (seen as the continuous limit of discrete iterations of gradient descent), and $\nabla E(u)$ represents the Fr\'echet derivative of $E$ with respect to $u$.
+When $u$ is restricted to a class of neural networks $u_\theta$ parametrized by weights $\theta \in \mathbb{R}^d$, the optimization is performed in the finite-dimensional parameter space.
+The resulting update to the function $u_\theta$ can be understood as a projection of the ideal, unconstrained gradient flow onto the tangent space spanned by the neural network's basis functions \cite{yang2023steik}.
+As the network's representational capacity increases, this basis more closely approximates the full function space, and the projected gradient flow becomes a good approximation to the unconstrained \eqref{eqn:cont}.
+Hence, we study the unconstrained gradient flow to provide insight into the training process.